IBM/event-streams/_2019.4/02-installing/12-upgrading.md

 3. Run the helm upgrade command as follows, referencing the Helm chart you want to upgrade to:\\
    `helm upgrade <release-name> <latest-chart-version>`

-   For example, to upgrade by using a chart downloaded in the PPA archive:\\
+   For example, to upgrade by using a chart downloaded in the PPA archive or fix pack:\\
    `helm upgrade eventstreams1 /Users/admin/upgrade/ibm-eventstreams-prod-1.4.0.tgz`

    **Note:** Do not set any parameter value during the upgrade, for example, `helm upgrade --set <parameter>=<value> <release_name> <charts.tgz> --tls`.
 You can modify configuration settings after upgrade, for example, [enable encryption](#enable-encryption-between-pods) between pods.

    The upgrade process begins and restarts your pods.
 During the process, the UI shows pods as unavailable and restarting.

-4. After the upgrade completes, [perform the post-upgrade](#post-upgrade-tasks) tasks.
+4. If upgrading from version 2019.2.1, follow the [post-upgrade tasks](#post-upgrade-tasks) after the upgrade completes.

 ## Upgrading on {{site.data.reuse.openshift_short}}

 If you are using the {{site.data.reuse.openshift_short}}, you can only upgrade by using the command line.

 1. Ensure you have the latest Helm chart version available on your local file system.